-Analysis: Expert Witness - the Member is using the Member's specialised knowledge derived from the Member's training, study or experience in accounting to formulate the Report to the Court.
+Analysis: Expert Witness Service - the Member is using the Member's specialised knowledge derived from the Member's training, study or experience in accounting to formulate the Report to the Court.
 It is not lay evidence, as the Member will be expressing opinions and/or providing Other Evidence on matters in which the Member has specialised knowledge derived from the Member's training, study or experience.

-Summary of revisions to the previous APES 215 (Issued in December 2015)
+Appendix 4 - Summary of revisions to the previous APES 215 (Issued in June 2023)

-APES 215 Forensic Accounting Services was originally issued in December 2008 and revised in December 2013 and December 2015.
-APES 215 has been revised by APESB in July 2019.
+APES 215 Forensic Accounting Services was originally issued in December 2008 and revised in December 2013, December 2015, July 2019 and June 2023 (extant APES 215).
+APES 215 has been revised by APESB in October 2024.
 A summary of the revisions is given in the table below.